Taxation of Scholarships, Fellowships & Stipends

 A scholarship/fellowship used for expenses other than qualified expenses is taxable income.
 Taxable scholarships are generally referred to as stipends and are payments for which no services are rendered or required.
 Examples of stipends are payments that can be used for living and incidental expenses such as room and board, travel, non-required books and personal computers, etc. The granting department is responsible for correctly determining the amount, which should be classified as a stipend, but such determination is always subject to review and reclassification by the Tax Department.
 All stipends are paid through University Payables except for certain athletic living stipends, which are paid through Student Account Services.
-Although these payments are taxable income to the student, the IRS does not require the university to withhold tax on the payment.
-In addition, the university is not required to provide the student or the IRS any type of year-end summary such as a Form W-2 or Form 1099 for these payments.
-However, students are responsible for reporting these payments and remitting any tax due with their personal income tax return, e.g. Forms 1040 or 1040-EZ and the corresponding state form.
+Although these payments are taxable income to the student or scholar, the IRS does not require the university to withhold tax on the payment.
+In addition, the university is not required to provide the student/scholar or the IRS any type of year-end summary such as a Form W-2 or Form 1099 for these payments.
+However, students and scholars are responsible for reporting these payments and remitting any tax due with their personal income tax return, e.g. Form 1040 and the corresponding state form.

-In some cases students may be required to make estimated quarterly tax payments to the IRS and/or State on their stipend income.
-Please refer to the Tax Forms and Publications section relating to students to assess whether or not estimated quarterly tax payments are required.
-Students are responsible for filing the appropriate tax returns with State and Federal tax agencies.
+In some cases students and scholars may be required to make estimated quarterly tax payments to the IRS and/or State on their stipend income.
+Please refer to the Tax Forms and Publications to assess whether or not estimated quarterly tax payments are required.
+Students are responsible for filing the appropriate tax returns with Federal and State tax authorities.